 I spent years trying to keep track of specialized cleaning products, one for each and every type of surface in our home.
 I was so happy to learn that many cleaning jobs can be taken care of quickly and efficiently with hydrogen peroxide.
-Using hydrogen peroxide for cleaning is an inexpensive way to clean and sanitize your home while being gentle on the environment and it’s budget friendly!
+It’s an inexpensive way to clean and sanitize your home while being gentle on the environment and it’s budget friendly.

 What Is Hydrogen Peroxide?

-Hydrogen peroxide is basically the same chemical make up as water but with an extra oxygen atom.
-Because of this it breaks down quickly and harmlessly into oxygen and water.
+Hydrogen peroxide is basically the same chemical make up as water but with an extra oxygen atom (Hydrogen peroxide h2o2).
+Because of this it breaks down quickly and harmlessly into water and oxygen.
 Hydrogen peroxide has antibacterial and antiviral qualities, it’s also a strong bleach.
 It works better than white vinegar rubbing alcohol, acetic acid and is less toxic than Clorox healthcare industry uses!

 Besides saving money, there are several advantages when you use hydrogen peroxide to clean your home.
 One of the most important advantages is the fact that it is nontoxic. it’s a very strong disinfectant, that even when used long term it won’t hurt the environment, pollute the air or cause cancer like other household disinfecting cleansers.

 Because it disinfects, your cleaning tools are also disinfected every time you use them.
 Another benefit is the versatility of using hydrogen peroxide for cleaning.
 A number of surfaces can be cleaned with it, meaning that you don’t have to worry about five different cleaning products!
 It can even be used as a fruit and vegetable soak.
 I keep a bottle of peroxide under the kitchen sink.
 Conveniently sprayer tops fit the peroxide bottle, a great way to recycle!